cosmo-team/cosmo/README.md

 - [DSK][dsk] - k-mer counting (we need this for input),
 - Optionally (for developers): [Python][python] and [NumPy][numpy] - rebuilding the lookup tables,
 - [STXXL][stxxl] - external merging (not actually required yet though)
+- [KMC2][kmc2] - k-mer counting with sorted output, used to generate the union for colored de Bruijn graph

 Many of these are all installable with a package manager (e.g. `(apt-get | yum | brew ) install boost libstxxl tclap`).
 However, you will have to download and build these manually: [DSK][dsk] and [SDSL-lite][sdsl-lite].